Mahmud Hasan Deobandi

-Mahmud Hasan Deobandi (also known as Shaykh al-Hind; 1851–1920) was an Indian Muslim scholar and an activist of the Indian independence movement, who co-founded the Jamia Millia Islamia university and launched the Silk Letter Movement for the freedom of India.
+Mahmud Hasan Deobandi (also known as Shaykh al-Hind; 1851–1920) was an Indian Muslim scholar and an activist of the Indian Independence Movement, who co-founded the Jamia Millia Islamia University and launched the Silk Letter Movement for the freedom of India.
 He was the first student to study at the Darul Uloom Deoband seminary.
-His teachers included Muhammad Qasim Nanautawi and Mahmud Deobandi, and he was authorized in Sufism by Imdadullah Muhajir Makki and Rashid Ahmad Gangohi.
+His teachers included Mahtab Ali Deobandi, Muhammad Qasim Nanawtawi and Mahmud Deobandi, and he was authorized in Sufism by Imdadullah Muhajir Makki and Rashid Ahmad Gangohi.

 Hasan served as the principal of the Darul Uloom Deoband and founded organisations such as the Jamiatul Ansar and the Nizaratul Maarif.
-He wrote a translation of the Quran in Urdu and authored books such as Adilla-e-Kāmilah, Īzah al-adillah, Ahsan al-Qirā and Al-Jahd al-Muqill.
+He wrote a translation of the Quran in Urdu and authored books such as Adilla-e-Kāmilah, Īzah al-adillah, Ahsan al-Qirā and Juhd al-Muqill.
 He taught hadith at the Darul Uloom Deoband and copyedited the Sunan Abu Dawud.
 His major students included Ashraf Ali Thanwi, Anwar Shah Kashmiri, Hussain Ahmad Madani, Kifayatullah Dehlawi, Sanaullah Amritsari and Ubaidullah Sindhi.

 Hasan was a staunch opponent of the British Raj.
 He launched movements to overthrow their power in India but was arrested in 1916 and imprisoned in Malta.
 He was released in 1920, and was honoured with the title of "Shaykh al-Hind" (The Leader of India) by the Khilafat committee.
 He wrote religious edicts in support of the Non-cooperation movement and travelled various parts of India, to enroll Muslims in the freedom movement.
 He presided the second general meeting of the Jamiat Ulema-e-Hind in November 1920 and was appointed its president.
 The Shaikh-Ul-Hind Maulana Mahmood Hasan Medical College is named in his memory.
-In 2013, the Government of India released a commemorative postal stamp on his Silk Letter Movement.
+In 2013, the Government of India released a commemorative postal stamp on his Silk Letter Movement, also called as Reshmi Rumal Movement.

 Early life

 Mahmud Hasan was born in 1851 in the town of Bareilly (in modern Uttar Pradesh, India) into the Usmani family of Deoband.
 His father, Zulfiqar Ali Deobandi, who co-founded the Darul Uloom Deoband, was a professor at the Bareilly College and then served as the deputy inspector of madrasas.

 Hasan studied the Quran with Miyanji Manglori, and Persian with Abdul Lateef.
-During the 1857 rebellion, his father was transferred to Meerut, and Hasan was shifted to Deoband, where he studied Persian and Arabic literature from the Dars-e-Nizami course with his uncle, Mehtab Ali.
+During the 1857 war of Independence from British, his father was transferred to Meerut, and Hasan was shifted to Deoband, where he studied Persian and Arabic literature from the Dars-e-Nizami course with his uncle, Mahtab Ali Deobandi.
 He became the first student at the Darul Uloom Deoband; and studied with Mahmud Deobandi.
-He completed his formal studies in 1869 and went to Meerut to study the Sihah Sittah with Muhammad Qasim Nanautawi.
-He attended the hadith discourses of Nanautawi for two years, and studied Arabic literature with his father during the vacations.
+He completed his formal studies in 1869 and went to Meerut to study the Sihah Sittah with Muhammad Qasim Nanawtawi.
+He attended the hadith discourses of Nanawtawi for two years, and studied Arabic literature with his father during the vacations.
 He graduated in 1872 and received the turban of honour in 1873 in the first convocation of the Darul Uloom Deoband.
 He was an authorized disciple of Imdadullah Muhajir Makki and Rashid Ahmad Gangohi in Sufism.